Indicators for Successful Virtual Learners

-VL students must feel comfortable in a learning environment that places emphasis on individuals leading their learning process.
+Online students must feel comfortable in a learning environment that places emphasis on individuals leading their learning process.
 With the freedom and flexibility of the online environment comes responsibility.
-The online process takes a real commitment and discipline to keep up with the work of successfully completing a VL course.
+The online process takes a real commitment and discipline to keep up with the work of successfully completing a Virtual Loudoun course.

 The course content and interaction are accomplished via a computer (that meets the minimum technical requirements) connected to the Internet.
-Some content and activities may be accessible by mobile/Cell phones, but most online learning will be accomplished with a solid internet connection.
+Some content and activities may be accessible by mobile/cell phones, but most online learning will be accomplished with a solid internet connection.
 Changes to the school calendar, such as snow days, will not change the Virtual Loudoun calendar and deadlines.

 To be successful, students must be organized in setting a schedule that allows them to meet their due dates.
 This will require a balance of priorities among the online course, face-to-face classes, and extracurricular activities.
-It is suggested that VL students log in about nine hours a week on average for a full credit course in a 15-week term and fourteen hours per week for a full credit course in a 10-week term.
+It is suggested that Virtual Loudoun students log in about nine hours per week on average for a full credit course in a 15-week term and fourteen hours per week for a full credit course in a 10-week term.

 Successful Virtual Loudoun students understand that their teacher are facilitators/coaches of the learning process and that the student must be a dedicated and task-oriented self-starter.
 Virtual Loudoun students usually have strong motivation and commitment to complete tasks.
 These traits, in addition to a willingness to ask questions after reviewing course content, help to create a successful online course experience.
 Even students who have not always had success in a traditional classroom may find success in Virtual Loudoun through determination, interaction with their teacher, and pride in their work.